-Do not cover or obstruct the carbon monoxide/propane alarm with anything that could prevent gas from entering the alarm.
+- Do not cover or obstruct the carbon monoxide/propane alarm with anything that could prevent gas from entering the alarm.
 This alarm is not designed to detect smoke, fire or gases other than carbon monoxide and propane.
 The carbon monoxide detector installed is intended for use in ordinary indoor locations of recreation vehicles.
 It is not designed to comply with Occupational Safety and Health Administration (OSHA) commercial or industrial standards.
 Do not disconnect the battery or the alarm.
 Individuals with medical problems may consider using warning devices that provide audible and visual signals for carbon monoxide concentrations under 30 PPM.
 This alarm will only indicate the presence of carbon monoxide gas at the sensor.
-Carbon monoxide gas may be present in other areas.
+Carbon monoxide gas mayw be present in other areas.
 The ultimate responsibility for protection against toxic carbon monoxide fumes rests solely on you.
-Installing a carbon monoxide/propane alarm is just the first step in protecting your family from toxic carbon monoxide poisoning.
-The following symptoms are related to carbon monoxide poisoning and should be discussed with all members of the household: Mild exposure: Slight headache, nausea, vomiting, fatigue (often described as "flu-like" symptoms).
-Medium exposure: Severe throbbing headaches, drowsiness, confusion, fast heart rate Extreme exposure: Unconsciousness, convulsions, cardio-respiratory failure death
+Installing a carbon monoxide/propane alarm is just the first step in protecting your family from toxic carbon monox- - poisoning and should be discussed with all members of the household: Mild exposure: Slight headache, nausea, vomiting, fatigue (often described as "flu-like" symptoms).